Lee Keegan: Inter-county

 Keegan never played at minor level.
 However, he played in the county under-21 team in 2009 and 2010.

 As a senior player, Keegan became particularly known for his encounters with Dublin.
 He first played Dublin in a National Football League game that was abandoned midway due to fog (although the GAA officially counts those sorts of matches, even if the result is void).

 Keegan started at right half back in consecutive All-Ireland football finals: the 2012 decider, which Mayo lost by a scoreline of 0–13 to 2–11 against Donegal and the 2013 decider, which Mayo lost by a scoreline of 1–14 to 2–12 against Dublin.
 He was named in the 2012 All Star football team in the right half-back position.

 Keegan played against Dublin again in the 2016 All-Ireland Senior Football Championship Final and was shown a black card so had to be substituted.
-In November 2016, he was named as the All Stars Footballer of the Year for 2016, and also picked up his fourth All-Star award.
+In November 2016, he was named as the GAA/GPA Footballer of the Year for 2016, and also picked up his fourth All-Star award.

 Keegan played against Dublin again in the 2017 All-Ireland Senior Football Championship Final.

 He was centrally involved in Mayo's 2021 All-Ireland SFC semi-final comeback against Dublin.
 He then attempted to help his team come from behind against Tyrone in the final but did not succeed and Mayo lost again.
 It was his seventh All-Ireland SFC final appearance.
 He received a fifth All-Star.
 He was also nominated for the All Stars Footballer of the Year Award for a second time.

 On 9 January 2023, Keegan announced his retirement from inter-county football.